clusterio/clusterio/docs/config-system.md

 **access**:
     The locations this config field can be read and modified from.
-    This is an array of strings which can contain the values `"controller"`, `"slave"` and `"control"`.
+    This is an array of strings which can contain the values `"controller"`, `"host"` and `"control"`.
     If a party is missing in this array then that party will not receive the value of this field when the config is shared, and will be unable to modify the field.
     Takes the value of `defaultAccess` set on the config group class if not passed.
-    Note that instance config groups should have both `"controller"` and `"slave"` for all of its fields or unexpected behaviour may occur.
+    Note that instance config groups should have both `"controller"` and `"host"` for all of its fields or unexpected behaviour may occur.

 **type**:
     The type of config value this field will support.